 It is easy to earn by signing up for two Southwest credit cards, one personal and one business, and you end up with 110,000 Southwest points good for free travel + one person can fly free with you anywhere (no points or cash required).

-Download my free guide below that shows you how to earn the Southwest Companion Pass quickly and easily.
+Download my free guide below that shows you 10 things you MUST Know to earn Southwest Companion Pass quickly and easily.

 Download Your FREE Guide & Start Flying FREE on Southwest!

-The first card you need in order to earn the Southwest Companion Pass is one of the Chase Southwest Rapid Rewards personal cards — either Priority ($149 a year, but lots of benefits to offset the fee for frequent Southwest fliers), Premier ($99 a year but you get 6,000 bonus Southwest points after 1 year) or Plus ($69 a year but no bonus points).
+The first card you need in order to earn the Southwest Companion Pass is one of the Chase Southwest Rapid Rewards personal cards — either the Chase Southwest Rapid Rewards Priority card ($149 a year, but lots of benefits to offset the fee for frequent Southwest fliers; read my full review of Priority), Chase Southwest Rapid Rewards Premier personal ($99 a year but you get 6,000 bonus Southwest points after 1 year) or Chase Southwest Rapid Rewards Plus card ($69 a year but no bonus points).

 Meet the minimum spend of $1,000-$2,000 and earn 40,00-60,000 Southwest bonus points (depending on the current card offer) after your credit card closing date.